- What Is IT Project Management?

 IT Project Management Methodologies

-There seem to be as many project management methodologies are there are projects.
+There seem to be as many project management methodologies as there are projects.
 They break down into two larger camps, though: traditional and nontraditional methods.
 Let’s start with the traditional waterfall method, which breaks down the tasks in a project into a line of sequential project phases, and each of these phases depends on the delivery of the one before it.

 Waterfall is the go-to methodology for most IT projects.
 While it is a project management method found in large projects outside of IT, it also lends itself to IT projects and has been proven a successful approach for formal and linear projects.